 Additionally, the science of physics tells us that time is a property resulting from the existence of matter.
 As such, time exists when matter exists.
 But God is not matter; God, in fact, created matter.
 The bottom line is this: time began when God created the universe.
 Before that, God was simply existing.
 Since there was no matter, and because God does not change, time had no existence and therefore no meaning, no relation to Him.

 And this brings us to the meaning of the word eternity.
 Eternity is a term used to express the concept of something that has no end and/or no beginning.
-God has no beginning or end.
-He is outside the realm of time.
-Eternity is not something that can be absolutely related to God.
-God is even beyond eternity.
+God has no beginning or end, but He cannot be wholly defined by eternity, especially as a measure of time.
+(God is eternal, but eternity does not equal God.
+Similarly, God is all-powerful, but power does not equal God.)
+Eternity is one of God’s attributes, but, having created time, He is greater than time and exists outside of it.

 Scripture reveals that God lives outside the bounds of time as we know it.
 Our destiny was planned “before the beginning of time” (2 Timothy 1:9; Titus 1:2) and “before the creation of the world” (Ephesians 1:4; 1 Peter 1:20).
 “By faith we understand that the universe was formed at God’s command, so that what is seen was not made out of what was visible” (Hebrews 11:3).
 In other words, the physical universe we see, hear, feel and experience was created not from existing matter, but from a source independent of the physical dimensions we can perceive.